Erdem Helvacıoğlu: Career

 He has composed music for various film, theatre and multimedia productions.
 He has received "The Best Original Soundtrack" award at the 2007 Mostramundo Film Festival for his work on the movie Poyraz which was chosen for the 2006 Cannes Film Festival.

 Outside of his work as an electronic musician and film composer, Erdem has also produced rock, pop and world music albums for artists such as Rashit, Timucin Esen, Mehmet Akbas etc.

-Currently Helvacioglu has been working on the new collaborative album with Nathan Larson, Nina Persson and also working on his new solo pieces.
+Currently, Erdem is working on the new collaborative album with Nathan Larson, Nina Persson and also his new solo pieces.